How to exclude files, folders and drives from backups in Storage Protect

 Exclude.fs /scratch

-Do not put a slash at the end of the rule or this will invalidate the whole rule, which Spectrum Protect will then ignore.
+Do not put a slash at the end of the rule or this will invalidate the whole rule, which Storage Protect will then ignore.

 Please do not alter or remove any existing rules or other lines of dsm.opt/dsm.sys.